-What do you do as your profession?
-What do you do for fun on the weekend?”
+11) What do you do as your profession and what do you do for fun on the weekend?”

 “I am a clinical psychologist who works at a school but I also work online as a therapist and as a content writer.
 On weekends, sometimes I stay at home or I just go to another part of the country to discover more about it.
 I prefer going out on weekdays because there are fewer people and I like to be calm.
 I love going to the beach.
 It is my favorite spot ever.
 I also like to meet with my friends to cook and have some drinks.”

-Do you interact with many tourists on your time off?
-Weekends, etc.?”
+12) How do you interact with tourists on your time off?”

 “If I am in a place where they are and they need some help or just want to talk I will do it.
 When people from other countries visit the DR, I would like them to feel comfortable.
 I want them to know that the Dominican Republic is a warm place and that a lot of people here are open to offering some help or just being nice.
 I have a lot of friends that are not Dominican and when some of them come it is always good to show them more about the country and to know more about me.”

-What should you not leave the Domincan Republic without doing?”
+13) What should you not leave the Dominican Republic without doing?”

 “From my own personal experience, the Dominican Republic will always be my home and the place where I see myself spending the rest of my life.
 I love the hot weather, I love living close to some of the most beautiful beaches on the planet, and I am growing as a professional.
 This is a place where everyone can come and call it home.”